 (WARNING: Major spoilers abound!)

-As The Navigator was Buster Keaton’s most financially successful (up to that time) of his independent movies, and because Keaton worked so hard on it and considered it one of his best feature films, one wants to like it more than one eventually does.
+As The Navigator was Buster Keaton’s most financially successful (up to that time) of his independent movies; because Keaton worked so hard on it and considered it one of his best feature films; and because it was added to the National Film Registry in 2018, one wants to like it more than one eventually does.
 But coming as it does after the daring and inventiveness of Sherlock Jr., The Navigator can’t help but be a bit of a letdown.

 The legend goes that Keaton’s art director, Fred Gabourie, found out about a five-thousand-ton ocean liner, the Buford, sitting in a San Francisco boat yard, just waiting to be sold for scrap.
 Keaton immediately began thinking about the comic possibilities of the ship and arranged to get it.
 Yet in hindsight, The Navigator seems like a 1920’s version of latter-day big-scale comedies such as Ghostbusters or Men in Black, where the gargantuan setting threatens to overshadow the comedy.